Xooa/xooa-php-sdk/README.md

 getUrl() : void
 ```

-*Gets the base URl to send calls to*
+*Gets the base URL to call APIs from*

 ==